– Employment Law Solicitors –

 There is an erroneous belief that a contract of employment does not exist unless its terms are contained in a written document.
 However, anyone who works for an employer in Ireland for a regular wage or salary automatically has a contract of employment regardless of whether it is written or not.
 A contract of employment can be as detailed or as uncomplicated as the parties wish it to be.

+As employment law solicitors, we are often asked questions about contracts of employment.
 A contract can provide for a probationary period.
 Unfair dismissals legislation does not apply when a worker is dismissed during the probationary period provided that the contract of employment is in writing and the period of probation is specified in the contract as being one year or less.

 An employer is obliged by law to provide a worker with a written statement of certain terms of employment within the first two months of the commencement of the employment.
 This statement of terms is a comprehensive document and must include the following: